emprezito/noizlabs-io/README.md

 # NoizLabs - Audio Tokenization Platform 🎵🔗

-NoizLabs is a cutting-edge platform that enables creators to tokenize audio clips as NFTs on the Solana blockchain.
-Built for musicians, podcasters, and audio creators to monetize their work through decentralized ownership and trading.
+NoizLabs is a cutting-edge platform that enables creators to turn audio clips & sound Memes into Tradable tokens on the Solana blockchain.
+Built for degen traders, meme enthusiasts, musicians, podcasters, and audio creators to monetize their work through decentralized ownership and trading.

 ## 🚀 Features

-- **Audio Tokenization**: Convert audio clips into tradable NFTs
+- **Audio Tokenization**: Convert audio clips & Sound Memes into tradable Tokens
 - **Solana Integration**: Fast, low-cost transactions on Solana
 - **Raydium DEX**: Built-in liquidity pool creation and trading
 - **Web3 Wallet Support**: Connect with Phantom, Solflare, and other wallets